Ellezique/Full-Stack-App-PART-A/README.md

 - password

 ###### Authentication and Authorisation: Early Beginnings version
-Authentication and Authorisation can be handled using the following gems:
+Authentication and Authorisation can be handled using:
-- Devise
+- Knock
-- Rolify
+- JWT

 ###### Forms
 - Netlify forms